 Get a tag for your stroller and car seat

-Gate checked strollers and car seats need to get tagged to their final destination.
-This is not as complicated (at most airports in the U.S.) as checking your car seat and stroller, as it is generally just a tag the gate agent hand writes your seat number and flight information onto.
+Gate checking a stroller or car seat is not as complicated (at most airports in the U.S.) as checking your car seat and stroller, as it is generally just a tag the gate agent hand writes your seat number and flight information onto.

 Drop off your stroller and car seat

 Your items are now tagged and you are called to board.
 You will drop your car seat and/or stroller at the bottom of the jet way.

 NOTE: if you are bringing your car seat on board, just leave your stroller at the bottom of the jetway.

 Tips for leaving Baby Gear on the jet way

 There is a little door leading to the outside.
 That is where the loading crew will come through to grab your baby gear and other passengers’ roller board suitcases that couldn’t fit in the overhead.